Come-On/learningit/readme.txt

 Git is free software distributed under the GPL - master.
 Git is free software distributed under the GPL1.
 Git is free software distributed under the GPL2.
-Fix the test issue 123.
-Fix the test issue 123  --- user2.